AGRICULTURAL USES OF WATER

 The quality of water entering an agricultural area is extremely important for the area's success.
 Too often, water quality is not suitable for agricultural uses.
 High salt concentrations limit the amount of water a plant can take up, resulting in high plant stress and decreased crop yields.
 High concentrations of metals also have negative effects on crop production.

 To learn more about protections on agricultural water, see Utah Administrative Code R317-2-14.

-HOW AGRICULTURAL IMPACTS WATER QUALITY
+HOW AGRICULTURE IMPACTS WATER QUALITY

 Agricultural practices may also have negative impacts on water quality.
 Improper agricultural methods may elevate concentrations of nutrients, fecal coliforms, and sediment loads.
 Increased nutrient loading from animal waste can lead to eutrophication of water bodies which may eventually damage aquatic ecosystems.
 Animal waste may also introduce toxic fecal coliforms which threaten public health.
-Grazing and other agriculture practices may intensify erosion processes raising sediment input to nearby water sources.
+Grazing and other agriculture practices may intensify erosion processes, raising sediment input to nearby water sources.
 Increased sediment loads make drinking water treatment more difficult while also affecting fish and macroinvertebrates.

 WHAT WE CAN DO ABOUT AGRICULTURAL IMPACTS

 Water quality is vital for the success of agriculture, and in turn, proper agriculture management practices are necessary to meet domestic water quality standards and provide for ecosystem health.
 Cooperation between agriculture and domestic water users is necessary to provide adequate water quality for both parties.